Summer Thrive Middle School

 Host a Family Game Night!

-Each family received four games to play together and build math skills!
+Each family received engaging games to play together and build math skills!

 • Absolute Zero game to build positive and negative number strength.

-• Number Rings game to build number operation strength.
+• Blobby's Pizza game to build number operation and strength with fractions and decimals.

 • SET game to build translation and rotation strength.